Automated Style Guides for REST, GraphQL and gRPC

 Resolving Overloaded Terms for API Specifications… Descriptions… Contract?

-Specifications, Descriptions, Documents, Spec Files, Contracts, ugh… they’re the same thing!
+Specifications, Descriptions, Definitions, Spec Files, Contracts, ugh… they’re the same thing!

 Caching is hard, draw me a picture